UMKC hosts Cole and Lindenwood

 Kansas City, Missouri; Saturday, 8 p.m.
 EST

-BOTTOM LINE: Lindenwood visits the UMKC Kangaroos after Keenon Cole scored 20 points in Lindenwood’s 103-56 victory over the East-West Phantoms.
+BOTTOM LINE: Lindenwood visits the UMKC Kangaroos after Keenon Cole scored 20 points in Lindenwood’s 103-56 win against the East-West Phantoms.

+The Kangaroos have gone 1-3 in home games.
+UMKC has a 2-6 record in games decided by at least 10 points.

 TOP PERFORMERS: Shemarri Allen is shooting 46.2% and averaging 15.8 points for the Kangaroos.
 Rayquawndis Mitchell is averaging 15.6 points for UMKC.

-Chris Childs is averaging 15.4 points and 5.8 rebounds for the Lions.
-Kevin Caldwell Jr. is averaging 15.1 points for Lindenwood.
+Chris Childs is scoring 15.4 points per game and averaging 5.8 rebounds for the Lions.
+Kevin Caldwell Jr. is averaging 15.1 points and 4.8 rebounds for Lindenwood.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.